 WISC-V or WAIS-IV

-Note: Sixteen year olds can complete either the WISC-V or the WAIS-IV; as of age seventeen, only the WAIS-IV can be completed.
-The WAIS-IV is required for applications for accommodations in university/college.
+Note: Sixteen year old students can complete either the WISC-V or the WAIS-IV; as of age seventeen, only the WAIS-IV can be completed.
+The WAIS-IV is required for applications for accommodations in college/university.

 WRAML-3 or WMS-IV

 Note: WMS-IV unless there is a specific reason to use the WRAML-3; this will be discussed with students and parents.

 Achenbach, Conners, CEFI and other questionnaires depending on age and referral questions

 - Intake interview with parents